Leonie Rastas: The C-section Recovery Whisperer®

-I’m Leonie Rastas, I am a nurse, midwife, author, educator, wife and mother to six adult children all born by C-section.
+Here's my story: I am a nurse, midwife, author, educator, wife and mother to six adult children born by C-section.

-My nursing school taught me the importance of showing respect and dignity for all human life especially the poor and vulnerable.
+My nursing training taught me the importance of respecting everyone, especially the poor and vulnerable.

-I married my husband in my early twenties together we had six C-section births over the next 17 years.
-In between babies I worked as a midwife and continued on to a career spanning 4 decades, in which time I cared for thousands of women having caesarean births.
+I married my husband in my early twenties together; we had six C-section births over the next 15 years.
+In between babies, I worked as a midwife with four decades of career.
+I cared for thousands of women after caesarean births during my clinical practice.

-In today's busy world, complicated by COVID, I worry that women are not always attending antenatal classes or getting the information they need for a smooth recovery.
+In today's busy world, complicated by COVID, I know that women are not always attending antenatal classes or getting the information they need for a smooth recovery.

 There are so many considerations for comfort, healing and prevention of complications that women need to understand after this major surgery.

-One day whilst I was preparing a wound splint from a rolled-up towel for a new mum, her partner who had been observing the process, asked me “why there wasn't a dedicated device available in this day and age"?
+One day, while I was preparing a wound splint from a rolled-up towel for a new mum, her partner, who had been watching me, asked, "Why wasn't a dedicated device available in this day and age"?

 That got me thinking.……

-After several months of unsuccessful searching for a wound splint, I decided to design one myself.
+After several months of unsuccessful searching for a wound splint device, I decided to design one myself.
 It took several months of research and development before the SAC splint was born.
 SAC is an acronym for Surgical After Care.
-The SAC splint is now authorised for use as a class 1medical device by the Australian Therapeutic Goods Administration (TGA) and it was shortlisted in the Innovation category for Nurse / Midwife of the year during the 2019 Australian Healthcare Week.
+The SAC splint is now authorised as a class 1 medical device by the Australian Therapeutic Goods Administration (ATGA).
+It was shortlisted in the Innovation category for Nurse / Midwife of the year during the 2019 Australian Healthcare Week.

-My company’s mission is built on empathy, compassion, love and respect for women who need to have surgical births.
+My work's mission is built on empathy, compassion, love and respect for women who need to give birth by caesarean section.
 I am passionate about empowering women to achieve the best possible outcomes through knowledge, skill and dedicated resources.
-Caesarcare offers both free and paid content designed to equip women with the latest evidence-based practice.
+Caesarcare offers free and paid content to equip women with the latest evidence-based strategies.

 "I am a 'Midwife on a Mission' to educate and empower women and their carers for life after Caesarean birth."